 Pudendal neuralgia (also known as Alcock’s syndrome or Pudendal Canal Syndrome) is caused when the pudendal nerve is entrapped, compressed, or irritated, resulting in pain in the local region.
-It is characterized by pain, swelling, and numbness in the pelvis or genital area.
-It occurs when a major nerve in the lower body is damaged or irritated, making it difficult to use the bathroom, have sex, or sit down.
+The characterization is pain, swelling, and numbness in the pelvis or genital area.
+This happens when there is damage in the major nerve in the lower body or irritation, making it difficult to use the bathroom, have sex, or sit down.
 Experts believe this condition is rare, but it’s not clear how many people have it.

 Symptoms of Pudendal Neuralgia

-Pudendal neuralgia is characterized by pelvic pain as its primary symptom.
-When the pudendal nerve’s path is compressed by other structures, it irritates.
+The primary symptom of pudendal neuralgia is pelvic pain.
+When there is a compression in the pudendal nerve’s path by other structures, it irritates.
 Anywhere along the course of the nerve can produce pain, tingling, or other sensations, including the tip of the penis.
-The pain in this area is called pudendal neuralgia, which means “pudendal nerve pain.”
+The reason behind the name pudendal neuralgia is “pudendal nerve pain”.

 Also burning, stabbing, or shooting pain may occur, coupled with numbness or tingling sensations when you have pudendal nerve entrapment.
-Symptoms are commonly aggravated by activities involving bending at the hips, such as sitting and squatting.
+Symptoms can make it worst by activities involving bending at the hips, such as sitting and squatting.

 Talk to your physician if you notice any new symptoms related to erectile dysfunction, urinary illness, or bowel problems.
 It’s possible that these symptoms are caused by a medical condition that needs to be addressed by your doctor.
 When a medical reason cannot be identified, there is a very good chance the nerve is being pressed by muscles or other tissues in the pelvic floor.
 Physiotherapy for pelvic floor disorders can be extremely helpful in these situations.